 2. The dataset D is a random variable.
-This implies that the hypothesis 17 outputted by the learning algorithm f(D) is also a random variable.
-18 The above statement therefore should hold with some large prob-19 ability over draws of the dataset D. In other words, there can be 20 a small probability that a non-representative dataset D is drawn 21 and we do not expect the learner to output a good hypothesis with 22 R(f) < 1/2.
-However the probability of such failure, let us call it 23 $\delta \in [0, 1/2)$, should also become smaller if more data is provided.
-24 This is the "probably" part of PAC-Learning.
+This implies that the hypothesis 17 output by the learning algorithm f(D) is also a random variable.
+The 18 above statement therefore should hold with some large probability 19 over draws of the dataset D. In other words, there can be a small 20 probability that a non-representative dataset D is drawn and we do 21 not expect the learner to output a good hypothesis with R(f) < 1/2.
+22 However the probability of such failure, let us call it $\delta \in [0, 1/2)$ , 23 should also become smaller if more data is provided.
+This is the 24 "probably" part of PAC-Learning.
 25